 met) after the completion of the immediately preceding frame exchange sequence.
 A STA shall not commence

-the transmission of an RTS with a group TA until at least PIFS time after the immediately preceding
+the transmission of an RTS with a Signaling TA until at least PIFS time after the immediately preceding

 frame exchange sequence.
 An HT or VHT STA that is a TXOP holder may transmit multiple MPDUs of the